neysanfoo/kiasukondos/README.md

 - Search function with advanced options (location, price, bedrooms, bathrooms, square metres, type of property)
 - Filtering and sorting listings based on price or flat size
 - Liking listings
-- Suggested pricing based on location, bedrooms, bathrooms, and square footage.

 ## How We Use the data.gov.sg Dataset
+- Average pricing based on location, bedrooms, bathrooms, and square footage (and any other parameters).
+- Regression analysis to predict market trends for a property.
 - Suggested pricing for buyers and sellers for a listing based on the dataset.
-- Regression analysis to predict market trends for a property.
-- (TODO: Add one more)

 ## Technology Stack
 - Backend: Django Rest Framework
 - Frontend: React.js
 - Database: SQLite

-## Average House Prices Grouped by Location, Bedrooms, Bathrooms, and Square Footage
-The system uses a dataset to suggest pricing based on the average price of houses grouped by the location, bedrooms, bathrooms, and square footage.

 # Installation